ctu-vras/multirobot-calibration/README.md

-# Multi-chain calibration
+# Multisensorial robot calibration framework and toolbox
-This toolbox provides a solution to the calibration of a general robot by combining multiple calibration [approaches](#calibration-approaches).
-The toolbox also offers user-friendly GUI, which makes calibration of robots accessible even for the general public.
+This toolbox provides a solution to the multi-chain calibration of a general robot by combining multiple calibration approaches.
+Users can define an arbitrary robot, choose calibration approach, set parameters of the optimization solver and the calibration.
+The results can be saved for later use and evaluated with a variety of prepared visualizations.
+Also, a user-friendly GUI is available, which makes the calibration of robots accessible even for the general public.

 ![pipeline](overview.png)